How do I register?

 Can payment arrangements be made?

 For session classes (those that do not indicate a drop-in fee), payment for the entire session is due by the second meeting of the class.
-If necessary, we will hold a check or charge your payment to your credit card in two installments.
-Also, we have a limited number of work/study opportunities available; call 286-6011 to discuss options.
+In cases of hardship, we will hold a check or charge your payment to your credit card in two installments.
+Also, we have a limited number of work exchange opportunities available; call 286-6011 to discuss options.

 What should I wear?